 Overall, I liked how lightweight this felt on my skin and how well it suited my skin in the hot & humid summer days, without making me more oily.
 I would recommend it for oily and very oily skin types.

-Having used both the best selling moisturizers of Clinique – the DDMG and this one, I can say that the Clinique Moisture Surge 72 Hour Auto Replenishing Hydrator is a more nourishing version of the DDMG.
-Both has a similar gel cream texture with the Moisture Surge having a more denser texture and feel.
+Having used both the best-selling moisturizers of Clinique – the DDMG and this one, I can say that the Clinique Moisture Surge 72-Hour Auto-Replenishing Hydrator is a more nourishing version of the DDMG.
+Both have a similar gel-cream texture with the Moisture Surge having a denser texture and feel.
 Moisture Surge quenches dry and dehydrated skin instantly.
 It not only hydrates but also gives you a bit of glow as well.
-It’s non sticky and absorbs quite quickly.
+It’s non-sticky and absorbs quite quickly.
 This again has a silicone feel to it and makeup goes flawlessly on top of this.
-There are times when I felt this broke me out with tiny pimples and whiteheads; although nothing major, I would still suggest to use it with caution if you have acne prone skin.
+There are times when I felt this broke me out with tiny pimples and whiteheads; although nothing major, I would still suggest using it with caution if you have acne-prone skin.
 This does have comedogenic ingredients in it.